Shared Library (DLL)#

 • Compiler: Visual Studio, Mingw, GCC, clang

-Pre-Compiled Binaries
+Pre-Compiled Binaries#

-Users of the Borland compiler might find these instructions useful for using Visual Studio compiled shared libraries with Borland compiler: http://bcbjournal.org/articles/vol4/0012/Using_Visual_C_DLLs_with_CBuilder.htm
+Users of the Borland compiler might find these instructions useful for using Visual Studio compiled shared libraries with Borland compiler: https://bcbjournal.org/articles/vol4/0012/Using_Visual_C_DLLs_with_CBuilder.htm

-User-Compiled Binaries
+User-Compiled Binaries#

-Common Requirements
+Common Requirements#

 Compilation of a shared library requires a few common wrapper pre-requisites